 Place the meat in a zipper seal bag or sealable bowl and pour 1 cup of beef kabob marinade over the steak cubes.

 Seal well and put in the refrigerator for at least an hour.
 However, you can marinate this the night before if you like.

 Thirty minutes before you’re going to cook your kabobs, place some skewers in a dish filled with water to soak.

 Imagine if someone were to call while you were doing this and ask what you were up to.

 “I’m setting up a skewering station.”

-- Using whatever pattern you’re in the mood for, skewer veggies and meat onto your kabobs.
+Using wooden skewers and whatever pattern you’re in the mood for, skewer veggies and meat onto your kabobs.
 Look at those colors!

-For instance, I like to start and end with bell peppers, but sometimes I don’t.
+For instance, I like to start and end each skewer with bell peppers, but sometimes I don’t.

-I also like to place onion slices next to the meat, but sometimes I don’t.
+I also like to place red onion slices next to the meat, but sometimes I don’t.

 There does not need to be a rhyme or reason to this so just do it however you want to.